q-inho/q-inho.github.io/_posts/Quantum Computation & Information/Quantum Computing Fundamentals/2022-02-15-qc-fundamental-Bits.md

 ---
-title:  "[Quantum Computing] What is Bits"
+title:  "[Quantum Computing] What are Bits"

 categories:
   - QC Fundamentals